-Michael Logan of TV Guide called it …”a story of emotional survival that is raw, wild and shocking, yet also dazzlingly funny.”
+“…a story of emotional survival that is raw, wild and shocking, yet also dazzlingly funny.” ~Michael Logan, TV Guide

-Shannon Houston of Paste Magazine called it “…a powerful text… and critique of a dangerous society…” as well as an “… an amazing story of survival and—in spite of it all—unconditional love.”
+“…a powerful text and critique of a dangerous society… an amazing story of survival and—in spite of it all—unconditional love.” ~Shannon Houston, Paste Magazine

 “…her book is unique because of the degree to which it illuminates the whole by coming to an understanding of a small part.
-She doesn’t set out to preach or globalize her individual experiences, but simply to tell her story.”
+She doesn’t set out to preach or globalize her individual experiences, but simply to tell her story.” ~Matt Rozsa, Policy Mic

-If you would like a signed copy, just write me at firstname.lastname@example.org
+If you would like a signed copy, please send a request to firstname.lastname@example.org

-As a result of these books I was asked to speak at the Wisdom House on a panel discussing acceptance and rejection in the arts.
-Later I shared my work at UCONN as part of the Litchfield Country Writers Project.
-I have also spoken on the creative process with Joe Montello on WVOX for his program “Between the Covers,”and at The Oliver Wolcott Library in Litchfield, CT.
+As a result of her poetry, Cady was asked to speak at The Wisdom House in Litchfield, CT on a panel discussing acceptance and rejection in the arts.
+Later she shared her work at UCONN as part of the Litchfield Country Writers Project.